Lost in Food

 How do you serve easy homemade guacamole?

-This guacamole is lovely as a sharing dip on it’s own, with a bowl of tortilla chips.
-However, works as part of a larger Mexican style dinner, alongside our Tomato Salsa, our Tomatillo Sauce and sour cream.
+This guacamole is lovely as a sharing dip on it's own, with a bowl of tortilla chips.
+However, works as part of a larger Mexican style dinner, alongside my Tomato Salsa, Corn Salsa and sour cream.
 It works particularly well with Vegetarian and Vegan foods and we love it with re-fried beans.

 However, don't limit yourself to purely Mexican style food!
 I'm equally happy with it spread on a sliced of sourdough toast, topped with a soft poached egg and finished with some chilli sauce.
 For me that's pretty close to breakfast perfection!